GP-data-engineer/Scripts/New-Item-ExerciseOrTest_README.txt

 DESCRIPTION:
 This PowerShell script creates template files for exercises and their tests in the "Introduction-to-Algorithms-clrs-exercises" repository.
-It can be run from either:
+It is always run from:
- - src/ChapterXX  → creates exercise file and matching test file
- - tests/ChapterXX → creates test file (and optionally checks for matching exercise)
+  C:\GitHub\Repo\Scripts

+It creates files in:
+  src\ChapterXX
+  tests\ChapterXX
+where XX is the chapter number (01..35).

 OPTIONS:
--Count N         → create N consecutive files
--Minor X         → set subchapter number (e.g., 3_2_X)
+-Chapter XX     → chapter number (required, e.g., 01, 02, ..., 35)
+-Name X_Y_Z     → task name (required unless -Sync), e.g., 1_2_3
--Number Y        → set specific task number -OnlyExercise    → create only the exercise file -OnlyTest        → create only the test file
+-OnlyExercise   → create only the exercise file -OnlyTest       → create only the test file
 -Sync           → list missing tests for existing exercises and missing exercises for existing tests

 USAGE EXAMPLES:

-1. Create next exercise + test automatically (from src/Chapter03):
+1. Create exercise + test in Chapter03 for task 1_2_3:
-   PS> .\New-Item-ExerciseOrTest.ps1

-2. Create 3 new exercises + tests:
-   PS> .\New-Item-ExerciseOrTest.ps1 -Count 3
+   PS> .\New-Item-ExerciseOrTest.ps1 -Chapter 03 -Name 1_2_3

-3. Create only an exercise file:
+2. Create only exercise file:
-   PS> .\New-Item-ExerciseOrTest.ps1 -OnlyExercise
+   PS> .\New-Item-ExerciseOrTest.ps1 -Chapter 03 -Name 1_2_3 -OnlyExercise

-4. Create only a test file:
+3. Create only test file:
-   PS> .\New-Item-ExerciseOrTest.ps1 -OnlyTest
+   PS> .\New-Item-ExerciseOrTest.ps1 -Chapter 03 -Name 1_2_3 -OnlyTest

-5. Create specific exercise/test (Chapter 3, subchapter 1, task 7):
-   PS> .\New-Item-ExerciseOrTest.ps1 -Minor 1 -Number 7

-6. Check missing tests/exercises without creating files:
+4. Check missing tests/exercises in Chapter03:
-   PS> .\New-Item-ExerciseOrTest.ps1 -Sync
+   PS> .\New-Item-ExerciseOrTest.ps1 -Chapter 03 -Sync

 POLSKI